denten-books/plain-text/2-device.md

 allopoietic activity.
 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---not be a parrot or an automaton in other words.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---not be a parrot or an automaton, in other words.
 To truly understand something and to make a show of their comprehension, readers must do more than
 read: they must internalize.
-Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mental state.
+Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true" feelings and appetites, in the words of Descartes.
 But what is true, appropriate, or proper?
 What does it mean to properly internalize or ingest an inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.